-IIRPC-L-04-I-1 INDIVIDUAL SINGLE PREMIUM TERM LIFE INSURANCE POLICY STANDARDS
+IIPRC-L-07-I-1 INDIVIDUAL SINGLE PREMIUM WHOLE LIFE INSURANCE POLICY STANDARDS

-- 1. Date Adopted: August 27, 2008 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Single Premium Term Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards cover traditional forms of individual single premium term life insurance, including various term periods, term to a specified age, and decreasing term insurance.
-Deposit term plans, plans that provide joint and last to die survivorship coverage, plans sold in connection with pre-need funeral arrangements, and plans providing early duration reduced benefits are outside the scope of these standards. - 3.
-Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Single Premium Term Life Insurance Policy Standards adopted by the IIPRC on June 1, 2007.
+1. Date Adopted: August 27, 2008

+- 2. Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Single Premium Whole Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+These standards cover traditional forms of individual single premium whole life insurance.
+Plans that are interest sensitive with an account value, plans that provide joint and last to die survivorship coverage, plans sold in connection with pre-need funeral arrangements, or plans providing early duration reduced benefits are outside the scope of these standards. - 3.
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Single Premium Whole Life Insurance Policy Standards adopted by the IIPRC on June 1, 2007.